There’s no getting away from it. If you run a business, sooner or later you’ll need some copy.

 6. Negotiate

-If the writer you want is too expensive, make an offer.
-Be prepared to give something in return, such as faster payments.
+If the writer you want is too expensive, just make an offer.
+But be prepared to give something in return, such as faster payments.

 Remember the builder who did your Mum’s extension?
 There are copywriters like that.

 Your last copywriter ripped you off, you say.
-You paid less than the price of medium Pepperoni Passion, and the copy was rubbish.
+You paid less than the price of a medium Pepperoni Passion, and the copy stank.
 So now you’d like the real thing, for the same money.

 ‘Based on a true story’.
-If you want a 15 quid SEO article, speak to that guy on Twitter who does 15 quid SEO articles.
+If you want a 15 quid SEO article, speak to someone who does 15 quid SEO articles.

 Us professionals have a special dispensation from the Pope to mess around with words.
 We have secret meetings where we tell jokes about Nevile Gwynne and give out prizes for anyone who turns a noun into a verb: except for ‘penned’, which gets you hung up by the thumbs in the Vatican basement.
 God, I wish all that was true.